Land Rover Defender: Land Rover Ninety and One Ten

-Superficially there is little to distinguish the post-1983 vehicles from the Series III Land Rover.
+Superficially, there is little to distinguish the post-1983 vehicles from the Series III Land Rover.
 A full-length bonnet, revised grille, plus the fitting of wheel arch extensions to cover wider-track axles are the most noticeable changes.
-Initially the conservative engineering department insisted that the Land Rover was also available with a part-time 4WD system familiar to derivatives produced since 1949.
+Initially the conservative engineering department insisted that the One Ten was also available with a part-time 4WD system familiar to derivatives produced since 1949.
 However, the part-time system failed to sell and was quickly dropped from the options list by 1984.
-While the engine and other body panels carried over from the Series III, mechanically the 90 and 110 were modernised, including:
+While the engines and other body panels carried over from the Series III, mechanically the Ninety and One Ten were modernised, including: